Usbac/tundra/docs/syntax.md

 ## Comments

-The comments of Tundra have an advantage over the common HTML comments and is that these comments won't be rendered to the user.
+The comments of Tundra have an advantage over the common HTML comments, and is that these comments won't be rendered to the user.

 ```
 {# comment #}
 ```

-The comments accept multilines too
+The comments accept multilines too.

 ```
 {#